 The hazard statements and the risk phrases in generally refer to substances.
 However, if information on substances cannot be obtained, the classification rules for mixtures shall apply.

-Substances or mixtures which change their properties through processing and thus become no longer bioavailable or undergo chemical modification in a way that removes the previously identified hazard are exempted from Criterion 5.3.
-This shall include, for instance, modified polymers and monomers or additives, which become covalently bonded within plastics.
+Substances or mixtures which change their properties through processing and thus become no longer bioavailable or undergo chemical modification in a way that removes the previously identified hazard are exempted from criterion 5.3.